TAX ESTATE APPRAISALS for IRS with Art of Estates

 Fair Market Value is not to be determined by a forced sale, nor is the Fair Market Value of an item of property to be determined by the sale price of the item in a market other than that in which such an item is most commonly sold to the public taking into consideration the location of the item wherever appropriate.
 Treasury Regulation § 20.2031-1(b)

 The “verifiable experience” requirement will be satisfied “if the appraiser makes a declaration in the appraisal that, because of the appraiser’s background, experience, education, and membership in professional associations, the appraiser is qualified to make appraisals of the type of property being valued.”
 (Internal Revenue Bulletin 2006-46).
-The declaration AND its validity is taken into account.
+The declaration AND its validity

 This information is further explained and declared in more detail under Internal Revenue Code Section 170(f)(11)(E)(ii).
 Recently, auction houses and galleries have been called into question about their potentially biased appraisal services, Estate of Kollsman v.
 Commissioner (T.C.
 Memo.
 2017-40).
 We are not an auction house or a gallery.
 As a full-time accredited Appraisal Firm, we are providing accurate, unbiased, and dependable appraisal services coupled with the latest in market analysis’ for art collections and personal property.